radrajith/gerbmerge/README.md

 *The gerbmerge code is written by ruggedcircuits.com.
 I am creating this to give a detailed tutorial on how to use it, and not go through the same process of looking all over internet.*

 #What is Gerbmerge?
-Gerbmerge is a software written in python that will combine multiple gerber files into one super board using optimization algorithms.
+Gerbmerge is software written in python that will combine multiple gerber files into one super board.
+Gerbmerge offers both manual and automatic (optimization algorithms) as means of board placement.

+For this project, the automatic operation was used.

 #Why Gerbmerge?
-Since eagle cad design software has a limitation of 10cmx10cm board layout, multiple board cannot be combined together without upgrading to a paid version.
-To get around this limitation, We can combine the gerber files generated from the eagle and combine them rather than combining the board files.
-By combining the gerber files, we also avoid the hectic task of renaming all the components to have different names.
+Because eagle cad design software has a limitation of 100x80mm routing area (express) or 160x100mm routing area(edu) , multiple boards cannot be combined together without requiring to upgrade a paid version.
+To work around this limitation, we can combine the gerber files generated from the eagle instead.
+By combining the gerber files, we also avoid the problems caused by the panelizing script which redefines all the components to different names.
 (We combined boards of 10 people and checking each person's board for name conflict is an annoying and time consuming task).

 # Downloading Python
 Since gerbmerge is written in pythong, If you dont have python already installed, download it.
 At the time of this tutorial I was using python version 2.7